RedisGraph/RedisGraph/docs/design.md

 Although a Hexastore uses plenty of memory, six triplets for each relation, we're using a trie data structure which is not only fast in terms of search but is also memory efficient as it doesn't create duplication of string prefixes it already seen.

-### The Design: Departing From Redis Data Structures

-At first we stored the Hexastore within a Redis native sorted-set data structure, but with the ability of introducing new data structures to Redis we've switched to a trie, this allowed for more efficient search time and reduced the overall memory consumption.

-As mentioned earlier nodes within the RedisGraph are no more than a reference to Redis hash object, these holds entities attributes, by using Redis Hashes we gain a number of nice features:
-- Fast insertion, Redis is known for its speed, creating hash objects (entities) is a quick operation to perform.
-- In case you've already got your entities stored in Redis there's no need for reintroducing them i.e. duplication, you can simply reuse them.
-- Data reusability, other Redis users which might not aware of RedisGraph can use these objects, that way RedisGraph enjoys "Free" updates to its entities.

 ### Query language: Cypher
 There are a number of Graph Query languages, we didn't want to reinvent the wheel and come up with our own language, and so we've decided to implement a subset of one of the most popular graph query language out there Cypher by Neo4J,